sitemap

 Some raw materials are difficult to procure in an emergency due to poor availability or scarcity.
 For them, we conduct regular audits, making onsite checks of matters having a bearing on supply continuity, and offering suggestions and guidance for quality reliability.

-Our stance based on the JSR Group Purchasing Guidelines is to never permit the use of conflict minerals posing a high risk of having negative impacts on human rights in the supply chain (tin, tantalum, tungsten, and gold), either directly or indirectly.
-We work to continuously verify that we use no conflict minerals.
+Our stance based on the JSR Group Purchasing Guidelines is to never permit the use of minerals posing a high risk of having negative impacts on human rights in the supply chain (conflict minerals of tin, tantalum, tungsten, and gold, as well as cobalt and mica), either directly or indirectly.
+We work to continuously verify that we do not use these minerals.

 In FY2015, we conducted an investigation concerning the use of conflict minerals and confirmed that none of the targeted suppliers used them.
 Since then, we have investigated the use of conflict minerals when adopting new raw materials and when commencing a business relationship with a new supplier and have maintained a system that guarantees we do not use conflict minerals.

-On the other hand, in recent years, there has been growing concern about human rights violations associated with cobalt and mica mining in regards to child labor.
+On the other hand, in recent years, there has been growing concern about human rights violations associated with cobalt and mica mining in regard to child labor.
 In light of this, we decided to conduct a survey covering the entire Group to exhaustively investigate whether any problems exist with respect to cobalt and mica (in addition to the conventional conflict minerals) in our operations.
 This investigation made use of global standard templates provided by the Responsible Minerals Initiative (RMI)―namely, the Conflict Minerals Reporting Template (CMRT) and Extended Minerals Reporting Template (EMRT).
-In FY2022, we first held briefings for Group companies in Japan and abroad, and then identified any raw materials that potentially use the minerals of interest.
-Next, we distributed the templates to suppliers of such materials and collected their responses.
+We first held briefings for Group companies in Japan and abroad, and then identified any procured items that potentially use the minerals of interest.
+Next, we distributed the templates to suppliers of such materials and collected their responses in FY2022.

-With a target of a 100% collection rate, we received templates from 88% of suppliers in FY2022 and confirmed that they do not use these minerals or if they do, they procure them from refiners that have no problems.
+With a target of a 100% collection rate, we received templates from 88% of suppliers at the end of FY2022 and confirmed that they do not use these minerals or if they do, they procure them from refiners that have no problems.

 (4) Education and Training of Employees in Charge of Procurement